watch & stream now

 In ARAE’s universe, colours hold an important role.
 In particular, purple is recurrent in the artist’s visuals, as it represents several ideas, in line with ARAE’s values.
 In the Antiquity, purple was the colour of power, reserved for the government.
 It is also often associated with magic, mysticism and hypnotism.
 Its different shades can be dynamic or soothing, feminine or masculine.
 Purple is also a colour used in feminist culture.
 As a strong advocate for gender equality, ARAE uses her colour palette as another political statement.

 ARAE also has synesthesia, meaning she attributes shades to people, numbers, tastes, and, above all, music.
 She uses this ability to write and produce her songs, but also to create the visual aspect of her art.

-23-year old ARAE is from Arras, in Northern France, but has been living abroad for the last five years; first in the UK, and currently, in Spain.
+23-year old ARAE is from Arras, in Northern France, but has been living abroad for the last six years; first in the UK, and currently, in Spain.